AhmedAshraf711/MoviesAPI/README.md

 - Applay **Authorization** to ensure that user have a **Authoriz** to access to a number of endpoints or all endpoints ,role of each user determines this thing.

 ## Tools
-- ASP.NET 5 MVC
+- ASP.NET6
 - EntityFrameWorkCore
 - LINQ
-- HTML
-- CSS
-- JavaScript
-- BootStrap
-- JQuery
-- Ajax

  ## How it Work
  - clone this repo : https://github.com/AhmedAshraf711/Movies.git

 > [!IMPORTANT]
 >  ### Installation
->  - Microsoft.EntityFrameworkCore 5.0.4
->  - Microsoft.EntityFrameworkCore 5.0.4
+>  - Microsoft.EntityFrameworkCore 6.0.26
->  - Microsoft.EntityFrameworkCore.SqlServer 5.0.4
+>  - Microsoft.EntityFrameworkCore.SqlServer 6.0.26
->  - Microsoft.EntityFrameworkCore.Tools 5.0.4
+>  - Microsoft.EntityFrameworkCore.Tools 6.0.26
+>  - Microsoft.AspNetCore.Identity.EntityFrameworkCore 6.0.26
->  - Microsoft.VisualStudio.Web.CodeGeneration.Design 5.0.4
+>  - Microsoft.AspNetCore.Authentication.JwtBearer 6.0.26
->  - Microsoft.AspNetCore.Identity.EntityFrameworkCore 5.0.4
+>  - Swashbuckle.AspNetCore 6.5.0
->  - NToastNotify 7.0.0
+>  - AutoMapper.Extensions.Microsoft.DependencyInjection 12.0.1